DiMorten/deforestation_uncertainty/README.md

 To calculate it, use the script `preprocess_deforestation_time.py`

 Edit the `config` dictionary for configuration.
-   - "dataset": Options: "PA": Para site.
+   - `dataset`: Options: "PA": Para site.
 "MT": Mato Grosso site.
-   - "year": year from the latest image in the image pair.
+   - `year`: year from the latest image in the image pair.
 Example: 2019

 The script will generate a NPY with the cloud mask which is used during training.